 You may have heard that a cybersecurity researcher accidentally found a kill switch to turn off WannaCry.
 He did, but hackers have since found ways to work around that.
 In other words, WannaCry is still a very real threat.

-Keep reading for five things you must do now to protect yourself from WannaCry.
-But, first, a brief overview of WannaCry.
+Keep reading for five things you must do now to protect yourself from ransomware.
+But, first, a brief overview of ransomware.

-It's a ransomware attack.
-Hackers encrypt your computer, which means they scramble your data and make it almost impossible to unlock.
-The WannaCry ransomware was a vulnerability that the U.S. National Security Agency discovered.
-Hackers released that information online.
+A ransomware attack occurs when hackers encrypt your computer, which means they scramble your data and make it almost impossible to unlock.

 Typically with ransomware, hackers demand money.
 If you don't pay it, they'll increase the amount you need to pay.